galenlim/hackthebox-htb-writeups/sauna.md

 3. In particular, logon session key is encrypted with a key derived from the **user's password**.
 4. With the encrypted logon session key, we can crack for the user's password offline.

+Conditions:

+* Have valid username
+* Pre-Authentication for user is disabled

 ### Requesting For Encrypted Ticket From AS

-From Linux, Impacket is the go-to tool for pentesting Kerberos.
+For Linux, [Impacket](https://github.com/SecureAuthCorp/impacket) is the go-to tool for pentesting Kerberos.

 `./GetNPUsers.py EGOTISTICAL-BANK.LOCAL/ -usersfile TargetUsers.txt -format john -outputfile hashes.asreproast`